Explore

 Step 4.
 Write the code and launch the first version

 Since the video calling app must work flawlessly, make sure that your video chat app development team consists of skilled professionals with sufficient expertise.
-It’s also absolutely necessary to conduct regular testing, especially before launch.
+It’s also necessary to conduct regular testing, especially before launch.

 In our work, we use a highly flexible, Scrum-based approach that allows us to quickly adapt to any conditions.
 In following the Scrum guidelines, we split the development into multiple 2-week sprints.
-It helps us minimize risks, save our clients’ money, provide maximum transparency and rapidly release polished software.
-Moreover, we provide maximum transparency in the process: you always know what exactly is happening with your project at any given moment.
+It helps us minimize risks, save our clients’ money, provide transparency and rapidly release polished software.
+Moreover, we provide maximum transparency in the process: you always know what is happening with your project at any given moment.

 To reach as many potential customers as possible, we recommend using cross-platform frameworks like React Native — it will allow you to roll out versions for both Android and iOS apps at the same time and at a minimal cost.